Bagot goat: Description

-These markings can be identified from historic photos of Bagots at Blithfield Hall.
-Whilst some breeders actively attempt to breed goats more closely resembling the Valais Blackneck and actively cull animals they consider poorly marked, the Bagot Goat Society promotes the diversity of markings as critical to maintaining the genetic diversity of the species as a whole.
-For that reason, Bagots are not judged based on markings, but rather on conformation.
+It is a small goat, with a black head and neck to the withers/girth and the remainder of the body predominantly white.

 History

 Bagot goats were introduced to England at Blithfield Hall in the 1380s.
 They were probably brought back to England by returning Crusaders, and probably trace their ancestry to goats of the Rhone valley.
 The goats were said to have been given to John Bagot of Blithfield by King Richard II of England to commemorate good hunting the King had enjoyed at Blithfield.

-Whilst romantic notions on the foreign origins of the Bagot were widely promoted as true, scientific research, including DNA profiling has disproved any link between the Bagot and the Valais Blacknecks, but rather identified that they originated from isolation of a population of native goats within what is now referred as the "Old English" type.

 As of March 2017, there were said to be fewer than 200 registered breeding females.

 By May 2018, the Rare Breed Survival Trust Watchlist reported between 200 and 300 registered breeding females.

 Uses

 Bagot goats have no commercial purpose being too small by comparison to the Boer Goat to be viable as a meat breed; producing high quality but low volumes of milk (consistent with generally producing a single kid) by comparison to the Swiss dairy breeds, and producing too little cashmere to compete with the Angora.
 However, they are good for conservation grazing and have been used at RSPB reserves in Wales, Kent and Canterbury, where their browsing activity promotes diversity in the ground conditions beneficial to other wildlife..
 In April 2021 4 young Bagot goats were introduced to the Avon Gorge in Bristol to help control the growth of unwanted scrub on this SSSI and as a supplement the 2 surviving Kashmiri goats originally released for the same purpose in 2011.